smoha020/aws-saa-c03/README.md

 > *Snapshots can be restored .. but create a new RDS instance*
 >

+- What is the default RDS behavior with regards to backups and retention???

 ### RTO vs RPO

 **RTO: Recovery Time Objective**